jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 ```

 #### [`aws_ami`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ami)
-As you can see, we turn the snapshot back into a usable AMI by passing it as the base for an EBS.
+An AMI is an Amazon Machine Image, which is the final image that we actually boot our instance with.
+AMIs are higher level images than the EC2 images we've been making, they can encompass multiple disks plus some extra metadata.
-Nix [forces you to use `hvm`](https://github.com/NixOS/nixpkgs/blob/b207142dcc285f985ae6419df914262debeef12a/nixos/modules/virtualisation/amazon-image.nix#L35) here, so there's no question about what virtualization type to use.
+The EC2 module in Nix [only works with `hvm`](https://github.com/NixOS/nixpkgs/blob/b207142dcc285f985ae6419df914262debeef12a/nixos/modules/virtualisation/amazon-image.nix#L35) here, so there's no question about what virtualization type to use.
 ```nix
 resource "aws_ami" "iplz_ami" {
   name                = "iplz_server_ami"